-- 2. Field of Research (FoR-2020) Codes: Please include between 6 and 10 FoR codes at the 6-digit level that reflect your key areas of expertise. - 3.
+- assess research applications in the areas of x, y, z.
+The research facilities, methodologies and techniques I use are I, m, n." - 2.
+Field of Research (FoR-2020) Codes: Please include between 6 to 10 FoR codes at the 6-digit level that reflect your key areas of expertise. - 3.
 Employment History: Please ensure that your employment history is kept up to date, to enable your organisational conflicts of interests to be identified by RMS. - 4.
 Personal Details: Please ensure your personal details are up to date, including conflicts of interest and personal material interest declarations.

 This information is used to match assessors with applications.
-It is important that the information best represents an individuals' research expertise to ensure that applications are assigned to assessors as close to their expertise as possible
+It is important that the information accurately captures an assessor's research expertise to ensure that applications assigned to assessors are as close to their expertise as possible.